mjbradvica/NMediation/README.md

 As always, you maybe pass whatever metadata is required as a property.

-Create a handler for the requst object:
+Create a handler for the request object:

 The handler will inherit from the "IPayloadHandler" interface of type T and K, where T is your request type and K is your response type.